Semana Santa in Marbella - what to see

-Check out the Easter procession schedule for Holy Week in Marbella
+Check out the Easter Procession Schedule for Holy Week.

-semana santa This is a holiday that lasts anywhere from one week to 10 days and dates back to the 16th century when it was decided that Easter processions would be the best way to depict scenes from the story of the fall and rise of Jesus.
+This is a holiday that lasts anywhere from one week to 10 days and dates back to the 16th century when it was decided that Easter processions would be the best way to depict scenes from the story of the fall and rise of Jesus.
 Parades traditionally start on Palm Sunday and end on Easter Sunday, with the most dramatic and solemn occurring on Holy Thursday and Good Friday.
-See our Easter procession timetable for exact locations and times for Marbella and San Pedro.
+See our Easter Procession Schedule for exact locations and times for Marbella, San Pedro and Nueva Andalucia.
 Keep in mind that if it rains, parades will be canceled.

 Easter processions are when the "tronos", which are floats or thrones depicting biblical scenes, are carried from their church, outdoors through the streets to a cathedral and back to church again.
 The impressive thing about these thrones is that they are centuries-old antique works of art (some dating back to the 17th century) and can weigh between 2,000 and 5,000 kilos.
 Several dozen members of the local brotherhood, called "costaleros", must carry this weight on their back to parade the throne through the often times narrow streets of the village.
 Now that is some serious suffering!
 Which is actually the point.
 The suffering is a reflection of what Christ experienced and the "costaleros" consider it a great honor to carry the throne, which takes several hours, some lasting 12 hours in total.